 The L-1 Process from Mumbai

-3. I-129 petition filing with USCIS by our U.S. legal team.
-Standard processing takes four to six months; premium processing reduces USCIS adjudication to 15 business days.
+3. I-129 petition filing with USCIS.
+Standard adjudication takes around four to six months; premium processing shortens USCIS review to 15 business days, though it does not guarantee approval.

-4. DS-160 and consular interview booking at the U.S. Consulate General in Mumbai (BKC).
+4. DS-160 and consular interview booking at the U.S. Consulate General in Mumbai.

 6. Visa interview and issuance.

-End-to-end, most cases conclude within two to eight months from instruction to visa issuance.
+End-to-end, most cases conclude within two to eight months from instruction to visa issuance, depending on USCIS processing times, consular availability, and case complexity.

 Mumbai Consulate Interview Preparation

-In our preparation sessions — held in person at our Mumbai office — we work through:
+Our preparation sessions, held at our Mumbai office, work through:

 • What the applicant actually does day-to-day, beyond the job title.